|

 R. O. Gandy and C. E. M. Yates, ISBN 0-444-50423-0.

-All are published by North-Holland (Amsterdam; London).
+All were published by North-Holland (Amsterdam; London).
 The overall editor

-of the series is P. N. Furbank, Alan Turing's literary executor.
+of the series was P. N. Furbank, Alan Turing's literary executor until his death in June 2014.

-It is a pity that the Collected Works are so inaccessible.
-At over $100 each,
+It is a pity that the Collected Works were so inaccessible.
+At over $100 each, even

-libraries cannot afford them.
+libraries could not afford them.
 The failure of printed publication to make Turing's oeuvre accessible is an indication of the serious role that the Internet now plays in scholarship.

 If you are feeling rich, however, you can order the Collected Works of A. M. Turing from Amazon.com: Mechanical Intelligence, Morphogenesis, Pure Mathematics,